VLM-CAD: VLM-Optimized Collaborative Agent Design Workflow for Analog Circuit Sizing: Experiments

-We present the optimization results of VLM-CAD in TABLE~\ref{tab:all_results} and the average runtime in TABLE~\ref{tab:runtime}.
+We present the optimization results of VLM-CAD in Table~\ref{tab:all_results}.
 VLM-CAD successfully optimizes the amplifier with a complementary input and a class-AB output stage.
-It meets all specification requirements while maintains low power consumption in every attempt.
+It meets all specification requirements while maintaining low power consumption in every attempt.
 For optimization of the amplifier with a complementary input and a class-AB output stage, VLM-CAD achieves a total runtime of under 9 minutes.
 For optimization of the two-stage Miller operational amplifier, VLM-CAD achieves a total runtime of under 66 minutes.
-Both sets of experiments demonstrate that VLM-CAD significantly outperforms existing approaches regarding total runtime.
+Both sets of experiments demonstrate that VLM-CAD significantly outperforms existing approaches regarding total runtime (see Appendix~\ref{appx:runtime} for detailed breakdown).

 Nevertheless, for the two-stage Miller operational amplifier, VLM-CAD did not consistently meet the Gain and PM specification requirements, while exceeding the allowable power consumption in some attempts.
 This discrepancy stems from the significantly different sizes of the feasible design spaces for the two circuits, highlighting a critical limitation of current language model agents.
 The amplifier with a complementary input and a class-AB output stage offers a broad feasible region.
 However, the two-stage Miller operational amplifier using the 45nm PTM presents a challenge due to manifold sparsity.
 The combination of high gain and strict power constraints creates a disconnected, needle-in-a-haystack solution space.